bvanburensky/SFDCPowerScripts-Code-Data-Sync/README.md

 then run the script dataGetDeploy.ps1

 more details:
- pssData directory contains the ps1 scripts and data
+ pssData directory contains the ps1 scripts for data sync

 ### pssData
   -data